Monday, November 6, 2023

 Ol'ga Vronská in "Down in the Cellar."

 I think the reason this short film clicks with me is because it reminds me of the basement in my boyhood home.
-Our basement was partially subterranean as my on the side of a hill.
+Our basement was partially subterranean as my house was built on the side of a hill.
 Part of the basement had an unfinished dirt area.
 The rest of it was dusty, dark, and packed with stuff...like normal basements.
 It was a part of the house that scared me, and to this day, I still have dreams about it.
 My younger self can relate to this young girl and her imagination.

 In an interview with the International Film Festival in Rotterdam, Švankmajer said, "Dreams play a big role in my life.
 Dreams play a big role in the life of any surrealist.
 Of course, they are also reflected in my films."